 The purpose of a video interview is similar to an in-person or phone interview, but how it’s conducted differs.
 Video interviews typically take place using video conferencing software, and they can either be live or pre-recorded.
-Whether you are invited to conduct one or all of your interviews over video, it’s important to know how to prepare.
 In this article, we’ll go over what you can do before, during, and after your next video interview so you feel confident about doing your best.

+Depending on the type of interview you conduct over video, you can expect an array of behavioral, situational, and technical interview questions.
 Video interviews range in length.
 They can last anywhere from 30 minutes to over an hour, and you may be asked to conduct one, several, or all of your interviews over video.
-For example, you may meet with the hiring manager virtually before completing an onsite interview, where you meet with several employees face-to-face.

-Every company has different protocols and may use various types of interviews when assessing candidates.
+Every company has different protocols when assessing candidates.
 When you are invited to speak with a recruiter or hiring manager, ask about their interview process so you know what to expect and can prepare more specifically.

 Video interviews tend to take place in one of two formats: live or pre-recorded.